 Creating a Time Off Policy Overview

-Policy creation is limited to employees who have HR Admins permissions.
-To set up these polices, these admins would go to the Admin tab followed by the Time Off sub-tab.
-From there, they can create policies as needed.
+To set up a policy, go to the Admin settings followed by the Time & Attendance tab.
+The default sub-tab is Time off policies.
+From there, you can create policies as needed.

 What Kind of Policies Can I Create?